 Marketing Costs

 When it comes to marketing, the saying “spend money to make money” couldn’t be truer.
 The health insurance industry is no exception, either.
 According to the American Marketing Association (AMA), particularly in the insurance industry, revenue growth is directly tied to the amount spent on marketing, regardless of the size of the firm (Conick, 2016).
 The AMA also notes that companies who spend at least 15% of their revenue on marketing tend to see a 20% year over year increase in revenue.
 UNH will aim to follow a similar plan, and initiate aggressive marketing and advertising campaigns to foster explosive growth in the new Chinese market.
-Although they may not need to match the $169 million spent on advertising in 2013, due to splitting efforts with Ping An Insurance in the joint venture (JV), they still will not shy away from excessive spending in the first few years in the new market in order to capture market share (Flory, n.d.).
+Although they may not need to match the $169 million spent on advertising in 2013, due to splitting efforts with Ping An Insurance in the joint venture (JV), they still will not shy away from excessive spending in the first few years in the new market to capture market share (Flory, n.d.).

 Product Modifications